anttiluode/HeadAsResonator/README.md

 Note you have to change the edf file \ NPZ file from previous step to the end of the file.

+Also note if you do not use this dataset you have to ask from AI to change the channel to something that is in your EEG.

 The script (as provided) is currently configured for the exact files above.
 It:
 1. Loads `transfer_function.npz` (the `H_smooth` curve)
 2. Loads the same EDF channel